git-pull/website/blog/2018/01/technical-screening.rst

 Fear they can't finish things?
 I've released 5+ completed open source projects, with packages, documentation, tests, continuous integration, end-to-end.

-What if someone can't perform a random programming routine / puzzle under pressure, on demand?
-Does that mean they can't hack?
+If someone can't handle on-demand, randomized programming puzzles under pressure, does that mean they can't hack?
 How do they explain all my open source code?
 Did a magical elf appear and ask me to do Fibonacci when I wrote the `WorkspaceBuilder`_ for `tmuxp`_?

 What are they trying to prove?

 Maybe these kinds of tests are only good for one thing: Finding people who say the right words, conditioned to do puzzles, even memorize them, to no demonstrable, beneficial effect.
 The ability to be obsessed with nonsense.

-So you get a person with a useless skill, with a possible inference they'd do nonsensical things when ordered to without question.
-While more and more spurned people come to the realization:  *wow, organizations really create systems that cargocult waste at scale, maybe I have no option but to become a founder or a consultant*.
+So you get a person with a useless skill, with a possible inference they'd do nonsensical things, when ordered, without question.
+While more and more finally come to the personal epiphany: *wow, organizations really create systems that cargocult waste at scale, like the Dilbert comic*.

-Maybe my analogy doesn't express my feelings as well as I'd like.
-I don't like the dichotomy if you don't succumb to nonsense, you'd be a bad employee.
+That is the exact problem agile / startups tries to solve.
+We cut the red tape, leverage cutting-edge frontend frameworks to get to market fast, pull in permissively licensed libraries from the internet, black swans.
+That kind of thing.

+But more and more often, startups are cargoculting Dilbert-style bozo interviews for programmers, too.

+(The last time I felt such frustration and tilting was when I played MoBA's.)

-Senior level employees have more agency.
-Some technical screenings aren't helping find ones that'd actually *help* the company.
-I like my trade, and I'm perfectly amenable to being employed.
+Regardless, senior level employees have more agency, there's no way around it.
+Some technical screenings aren't helping find ones that'd actually *help* the company

 .. _WorkspaceBuilder: https://github.com/tony/tmuxp/blob/master/tmuxp/workspacebuilder.py
 .. _tmuxp: https://tmuxp.git-pull.com